What kind of editor are you and what services do you offer?

 I have repeat clients outside the US.
 I’m familiar with UK/Canadian spellings and usage.
 However, I edit slang in context.

-Due to heavy volume, I've gone back to reservations.
-Please talk to me at jodi henley AT gmail. com.
+Due to heavy volume, I've gone back to booked dates.
+Talk to me at jodi henley AT gmail. com.

 What is your turnaround time on returning a manuscript?